The Testing Effect: Why Retrieval Practice WorksThe Testing Effect: Why Retrieval Practice Works: classroom practice and examples for teachers

 Active retrieval asks learners to recall information without prompts.
 For example, Year 9 learners write all they know on photosynthesis.
 Karpicke and Blunt (2011) showed active retrieval improved retention by 50%.
 Learners remember more a week later compared to note review.

-These methods still support learners but give recognition cues (Bjork, 1992).
-Multiple choice, matching, and cloze tasks fit here.
-They reduce cognitive load during retrieval.
-For Shakespeare, use multiple choice on character motivations before essays.
-(Smith & Jones, 2001).
+These methods still support learners but give recognition cues.
+Multiple choice, matching and cloze tasks can reduce cognitive load during early retrieval, while free recall and short-answer questions usually create a stronger retrieval demand (Dunlosky et al., 2013; Rowland, 2014).
+For Shakespeare, use multiple-choice questions on character motivations before asking learners to justify their answer in writing.

 Passive learning builds learner confidence at the start (Vygotsky, 1978).
 Year 7 French learners match words to pictures.
 Next, they write French sentences from memory.
 GCSE learners can answer multiple choice questions (Bloom, 1956).
 Then, they write balanced chemical equations unaided (Atkinson & Shiffrin, 1968).